 Below are the top three data types you should start training your sales team to collect and record after their customer interactions.

-1. Data on client contact information
+1. Client contact information

 First and foremost, get the basic contact information you need to follow up with a client again after they leave your store.
 This is especially important if they left without making a purchase—you'll want to reach out again soon to get them back in your store.